HugoSPT/some-code/assembly_required/README.md

 ## Part Two

-Now, take the signal you got on wire a, override wire b to that signal, and reset the other wires (including wire a).
+Now, take the signal you got on wire `a`, override wire `b` to that signal, and reset the other wires (including wire `a`).
 What new signal is ultimately provided to wire `a`?